alexamies/chinesedict-js/README.md

 The module can be used on web pages designed for mobile devices.

 ### Performance
-Bundling and minification with WebPack or Babel may help but, as mentioned above, their current ES6 module support lags behind browsers.
+Bundling and minification with WebPack or Babel may help but their current ES6 module support lags behind browsers.
+Use of common JS modules does not perform adequately, except for very small dictionaries and text sizes.